openforis/sepal-doc/docs/source/cli/ofgt.rst

 The input image is a stack of the Anchor image and the Filler image.
 The output values for Anchor are computed using Filler and the model.
 The input image bands should be organized as follows:

--   band 1 to nbr bands/2 = Anchor image
+-   band 1 to NBR bands/2 = Anchor image
--   bands nbr bands/2 + 1 to nbr bands = Filler image
+-   bands NBR bands/2 + 1 to NBR bands = Filler image

 The mask file shows the locations of the gaps, areas which are suitable for collecting training data, and areas which should not be processed.
 The mask values are as follows: